Antel0pe/Raspberry-Pi-OTA-Demo/README.md

 To Watch a Tutorial of this Project see the following link: https://www.youtube.com/watch?v=b2t9bmDXT34

-To read a Tutorial of this Project, please see the PDF document in this repository entitled: "Updating a Raspberry Pi Over The Air (OTA) Using QNX" Report
+To read a Tutorial of this Project, please see the PDF document in this repository entitled: "Technical Tutorial Manual - Updating a Raspberry Pi Over The Air (OTA) Using QNX"